 by Jim Slotek

-(December 11, 2017 – Toronto, ON) Now in theatres, the Canadian co-production The Man Who Invented Christmas is a highly recommended, witty and touching family film, a fable-within-a-fable about how Dickens (Dan Stevens) came to imagine A Christmas Carol and Scrooge (Christopher Plummer), pictured above.
+(December 17, 2018 – Toronto, ON) The Canadian co-production The Man Who Invented Christmas is a highly recommended, witty and touching family film, a fable-within-a-fable about how Dickens (Dan Stevens) came to imagine A Christmas Carol and Scrooge (Christopher Plummer), pictured above.

 But with winter as one of our main selling points, why was it shot in a studio in England?